 Endometrial cancer is the most common type of uterine cancer.
 The exact cause of endometrial cancer is not known.
 An increased level of estrogen hormone may play a role.
 This stimulates the buildup of the lining of the uterus.
 This can lead to overgrowth of the endometrium and cancer.

 Most cases of endometrial cancer occur between the ages of 60 and 70.
 A few cases may occur before age 40.

-The following factors related to your hormones increase your risk of endometrial cancer:
+The following factors related to your hormones increase your risk for endometrial cancer:

-Women with the following conditions also seem to be at a higher risk of endometrial cancer:
+Women with the following conditions also seem to be at a higher risk for endometrial cancer:

 Symptoms of endometrial cancer include: